sosoc/croc/README.md

 Limitations
 ====
 When the x00, x01, etc files are required they *must* be present next to the main file.
-This package does no checks for this (yet).
+This package does some simplistic tests for this, but it's not finished.
 If they are not present, the relevant variables will be populated with zero values but this otherwise does not affect functionality.

 Basic usage
 ====